 Arbitration is one form of what is commonly known as Alternative Dispute Resolution.
 It’s a process where both sides come together and agree to follow and respect the decision of the arbitrator.
 This is one route you can try instead of filing a lawsuit and going to court to resolve a dispute.
 The arbitrator is usually an attorney familiar with the field of law being decided.
 The decision of the arbitrator is legally binding against both parties, although the decisions may be appealed, in some cases.

-Arbitration is used as a private form of settlement between parties by appointing individuals as arbitrators is considered a useful means of prompt and fair settlement of disputes that may result from commercial transactions in the field of goods and services.
+Arbitration is used as a private form of settlement between parties by appointing individuals as arbitrators are considered a useful means of prompt and fair settlement of disputes that may result from commercial transactions in the field of goods and services.
 Arbitration has numerous advantages for the parties implicated in the dispute through their trust in the arbitrators, the confidentiality of information, the speed of adoption of the solution, low court fees and the possibility of international recognition of arbitration awards.

 What types of disputes can be resolved by arbitration?

 Arbitration can be voluntary (the parties agree to do it) or mandatory (required by law).
-Most contract arbitration occur because the parties included an arbitration clause requiring them to arbitrate any disputes “arising under or related to” the contract.
+Most contract arbitration occurs because the parties included an arbitration clause requiring them to arbitrate any disputes “arising under or related to” the contract.
 However, arbitration is not possible when there are claims relating to:

 – family law;